 Often the first target for physical violence in the home is the family dog or cat.
 The second target is the partner or child.

-Animals are domestic violence victims in their own right, with many experiencing the damaging emotional and psychological of domestic violence long after the violence has stopped.
+These animals suffer extreme trauma and sometimes death at the hands of an abuser, with the damaging emotional and psychological affects of domestic violence lasting long after the violence has stopped.

 Yet here in Australia, despite living beings who can feel pain, animals are classified as “property” under the law.

 This means that what happens to an animal once a violent relationship ends will usually come down to which person has a better claim of ‘ownership’ (e.g. whose name the animal is registered under), rather than what is in the best interests of the animal.
 This puts the animal at extreme risk of remaining with the violent offender.